Have You Seen Any Nazi Uranium? These Researchers Want To Know

 And Wellerstein points out that the Nazi program never even got close to building a bomb.
 It's really a footnote in the history books.

 But Timothy Koeth doesn't see it as a footnote.
-At the start of the war, the Americans thought the Nazis were racing towards a bomb, and that's a big part of why they rushed ahead with the Manhattan Project to build the world's first nuclear weapon.
+At the start of the war, the Americans thought the Nazis were racing toward a bomb, and that's a big part of why they rushed ahead with the Manhattan Project to build the world's first nuclear weapon.

 As Koeth sees it, it was the fear of the little black cubes like the one on his desk that launched the nuclear age.

-"Nuclear weapons, nuclear power, the Cold War, this nuclear hostage that the planet is held in--it's all motivated by this effort that produced just these 600-and-some cubes," Koeth says.
+"Nuclear weapons, nuclear power, the Cold War, this nuclear hostage that the planet is held in — it's all motivated by this effort that produced just these 600-and-some cubes," Koeth says.

 Which is why Koeth is determined to find out what happened to them.
 Starting with the one from the trunk of the car.
 And a big clue was in that note wrapped around the cube.